mackenziekbrooks/dci102-f18-humanities-data/schedule.md

 _Methodology review_

 * Unit 1 project debrief.
 Be prepared to share your results for Unit 1.
-* Guest speaker: Jeff Barry, Associate University Librarian
+* Guest speaker: Alex Farley '19

 **Read for Tuesday the 17th:**